ICSM/pgmuvi/paper.md

 `pgmuvi` can employ also GPU computing for both exact and variational GPs.

 For exact GPs and SKI, `pgmuvi` performs maximum a posteriori (MAP) estimation of the hyperparameters, or full Bayesian inference.
-MAP estimation can exploit any `pytorch` optimizer, but by default it uses ADAM [@kingma2014adam].
+MAP estimation can exploit any PyTorch optimizer, but by default it uses ADAM [@kingma2014adam].
 Bayesian inference uses the `pyro` [@bingham2018pyro] implementation of the No-U-Turn Sampler (NUTS) [@hoffman2014no], which is a Hamiltonian Monte Carlo (HMC) sampler.

 Finally, by allowing arbitrary GPyTorch likelihoods to be used, `pgmuvi` can be extended to a wide range of problems.